HiFi: Innuos Zen Mini MKIII Review with Phoenix USB Re-Clocker and LSPU.

 The Zen Mini MKIII vs the Bluesound Node 2i vs a modded Sonos Connect (Magna HiFi).

-Having years of experience with the Sonos connect, and months with the Bluesound Node 2i I know these pieces very well.
+Having years of experience with the Sonos connect, and many months with the Bluesound Node 2i I know these pieces very well.
 The Sonos going direct into my DAC via COAX was different from the sound of the Bluesound Node 2i using COAX into my DAC.
 How could these be?
 Bits are Bits right?
-Well, obviously not as the difference is not subtle.
+Well, obviously not.
 The Zen Mini III sounds different yet again, and when you add the Phoenix to it, it is pretty noticeable, instantly, to these ears.